 of Career Services at Ferris.
 “There is not a better expert.”

 According to Partner Research, the federal government will be hiring more than 50,000 people during the next year, Roman pointed out.
 She believes federal job opportunities are a viable employment option for Ferris students and emphasized that there will be more than 60,000 national and international internships available to students.

-asked about hosting interns as that route will better match with the new
+interns as that route will better match with the new requirements for entry-level